 There are additional address ranges reserved for specific use-cases.
 You can find a summary of reserved addresses here.

 The process of dividing a network into smaller network sections is called subnetting.
-This can be useful for many different purposes and helps isolate groups of hosts together and deal with them easily.
+This can be useful for many different purposes and helps isolate groups of hosts from each other to deal with them more easily.

 192.168.0 portion describes the network and the